-\emph{Segment swap} is a transformation on castings.
-When paths $P_I$ and $P_J$ cross at vertex $v$, segment swap exchanges their suffixes after $v$: the new path $P_I'$ follows $P_I$ to $v$, then continues along $P_J$; symmetrically for $P_J'$.
+Given a casting $(\pi, \paths)$ and two actors $I$, $J$ whose paths cross, segment swap exchanges their suffixes at the first crossing~$v$: the new path $P_I'$ follows $P_I$ to~$v$, then continues along $P_J$; symmetrically for $P_J'$.
 The bijection updates accordingly: $\pi' = (I\; J) \circ \pi$, exchanging the destinations of $I$ and~$J$.
 See \Cref{fig:segment-swap}.